KSanthanesh/designer-silks/README.md

     - As a Site User I can easily enter my payment option So that there is no issues in the payment process.
     - As a Site User I can provide my personal and payment details are safe and secure So that I can trust the purchase Site.
     - As a User I can write a Review about the product So that It will help for others.
+    - As a Site User I can add favourite Products in to the Wishlist So that I can decide what to buy during the purchase.
+    - As a Site User I can Delete the products from the wishlist So that I can shortlist what to buy.
+    - As a Site User I can use Contact form to send enquiry So that I can enquire information regarding products and services.
+    - As a Site User I can subscribe option for Newsletter So that I can get the information regarding the products regularly.

 ### Business Vision